kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 type: Getting Started
 ---

-This guide shows how to create a simple lambda and trigger it with an event.
+This guide shows how to create a simple lambda function and trigger it with an event.

 ## Prerequisites

-- Remote Environment created and bound to the `production` Environment.
+- A Remote Environment (RE) bound to the `production` Environment
-- Client certificates for the RE generated.
+- Client certificates generated for the connected RE.

 ## Steps